 Serious hypersensitivity to dulaglutide or any component of the formulation; personal or family history of medullary thyroid carcinoma (MTC); patients with multiple endocrine neoplasia syndrome type 2 (MEN2)

 Canadian labeling: Additional contraindications (not in US labeling): Pregnancy; breast-feeding

-Missed doses: If a dose is missed, administer as soon as possible within 3 days after the missed dose; dosing can then be resumed on the usual day of administration.
-If there are less than 3 days until next scheduled dose, omit the missed dose and resume administration at the next regularly scheduled weekly dose.
+Missed doses: Missed dose should be administered as soon as possible within 3 days; resume usual schedule thereafter.
+If there are <3 days until next scheduled dose, omit the missed dose and resume administration at the next scheduled weekly dose.